 SUPPORTING HABITAT FOR WILD BEES

-Honey bees have a habit of hogging the attention, but a responsible urban beekeeping program should take action to support wild bees too.
-Wild bees are just as essential for pollination – in fact, one mason bee can pollinate as many flowers as 100 honey bees!
+Honeybees have a habit of hogging the attention, but a responsible urban beekeeping program should also take action to support wild bees.
+Wild bees are just as essential for pollination, and in some cases, even more so.

-Because these bees are undomesticated and rely on plant materials to make their nests, they are heavily impacted by urban sprawl.
-Installing a BeeHome (part of Alvéole’s urban beekeeping service) is one way to give wild bees a boost.
-Made up of hollow wooden tubes, these structures offer wild bees a safe place to nest and lay their eggs.
+Because these bees are undomesticated and rely on plant materials to make their nests, they are heavily impacted by human activity and loss of green spaces in cities.
+Installing a BeeHome (part of Alvéole’s urban beekeeping programs) is one way to give wild bees a boost.
+Made up of hollow wooden tubes, these structures offer wild bees a safe place to nest and lay their eggs, supporting native species and encouraging biodiversity in urban settings.

 Read: How you can support wild bees by installing a BeeHome on your property